-

 My first reaction to hearing about a movie remake is nearly always: why?
 However, although the responses ere well-rehearsed by and large, they are not always specious.
 Films have always been remade and while it speaks to rampant artistic timidity … Continue reading

-Posted in Cornell Woolrich, Film Noir, Texas, Tuesday's Forgotten Film
+Posted in Cornell Woolrich, Film Noir, Texas, Tuesday's Overlooked Film